noahsamoa/rgb-clock/README.md

 ## Features

-- **Dynamic Background Color:** The background color changes based on the current time, creating a visually changing experience.
+- **Dynamic Background Color:** The background color changes based on the current time, creating a visually dynamic experience.
-- **Favicon Color Matching:** The favicon dynamically matches the background color for a cohesive design.
+- **Favicon Color Matching:** The favicon programmatically matches the background color for a cohesive design.

 ## Demo GIF